lortza/lortza.github.io/portfolio.md

   <h2>Rails Projects</h2>

   <p class="section-explanation">Here are some of the Rails apps I've made.
 Of course, looking back at the code now, there is so much to be improved.
-I just keep marching forward onto new challenges.
+I keep marching forward onto new challenges.
 This week's challenge: learn jekyll and customize a theme.
 If you're seeing this page, then my efforts have led to a successful deployment :)</p>

   <div class="rails-sites">
     <div class="projects-subhead">